Visit Jenny Murray at www.jennymurray.net

 How long had you worked on the manuscript that landed your agent?
-How many revisions?

-when did you seek an agent for the first time, and how/why did you know it was time to look for one?
+When did you seek an agent for the first time, and how/why did you know it was time to look for one?

-How did you find your agent and then come to the conclusion that she was “the one?”
+How did you find your agent and then come to the conclusion that she was the one?

-What encouragement given to you did you hold onto while you were searching for an agent?
+What encouragement given to you did you hold on to while you were searching for an agent?

 I remember reading that even in this tough economic climate, there is, and always will be, a place for great books.
 This comment stuck with me as I worked on my book.
 I listened to feedback even when I wanted to ignore it and say I was done.
 It was a struggle and sometimes discouraging, but I always knew that I had to work to write the very best book I can write.

 What encouragement or advice would you give others who are searching for an agent?

 Keep writing.
 Revise, revise, and revise and then revise again.
 It’ll happen.

 I’m still revising!
 I’m working on Danielle’s editorial letter (seven, single spaced pages) and I am thrilled because her comments are spot-on and making me ask hard questions about my book.
 I still struggle with impatience, but I know, in the end, my book will be better for the work.
 And that’s the goal.
 I want to write the best book I can because what we do is too important to rush.
 We’re building the reading lives of young people.
 They deserve the very best books we can write.

 Thank you for joining us and sharing your journey to representation, Jenny.